1. I think therefore it’s not XGH.

 3. The more XGH you do, the more you need it.

 For every problem solved using XGH, ~7 more are created.
 And all of them will be solved using XGH.
-Therefore, XGH tends to infinite.
+Therefore, XGH tends to be infinite.

 4. XGH is completely reactive.